LukeGrahamLandry/franca/devlog.md

 then i can simplify sema which is a big win. then it works nicely with overload resolution without extra work because the arity matches, you just emit_ir the last expression differently.
 - got rid of some forward declarations of overload sets that i needed in the original scope system
+- on feb24 i switched from task.bounce to bounce_body in a few places to better support wasm/llvm, but that makes imported objc/variadic functions much sketchier on native targets as well. but given i don't fully support those yet anyway, so perhaps reverting wouldn't be the worst idea.
+  - on wasm objc doesn't matter and va abi is the sane just pass an extra pointer so bounce_body is fine
+  - on llvm, worst case i could do mixed stuff where some shims are still done with my asm, tho that would kill inlining so probably a bad idea.
+STOP THINKING.
+DO STUFF.
+PLEASE.

 ## (Jun 2)